 For example, if you cook brisket meat for 20 hours, you have no problem with the bitter taste.
 You can use almost all types of wood to smoke, except pine and cedar.
 You can try different types of wood or different wood combinations with different types of meat.

 Always use well-seasoned or seasoned wood.
-You never want to use green wood again because they can ruin your stove forever.
+You never want to use green wood again because it can ruin your stove forever.

 When it comes to purchasing the best wood for smoking breast, you will find a large number of different opinions on the subject.
 In reality, the best choice depends on your method for smoking your brisket and the EQUIPMENT you use.